Kong/lua-resty-timer-ng/README.md

         }
         timer_sys = timer_module.new(options)

-        -- ‘premature’ is used to be compatible with existing callback functions and will be removed in the future local function callback_once(premature, ...)
+        -- ‘premature’ is used to be compatible with existing callback functions and it is always false. local function callback_once(premature, ...)
             -- do something
             ngx.log(ngx.ERR, "in timer example-once")